XiaoLeGG/mobility-agent/design_materials/encapsulate_design.md

 ##### 2.1.17.3 Return

-- result (ndarray) - A 2-dimension numpy array indicating the result table with indivisual id and the list record the wait time between every two consecutive points for every individual.
+- result (ndarray) - A 2-dimension numpy array indicating the result table with individual id and the list record the wait time between every two consecutive points for every individual.

 ### 2.2 Collective Measures